econya/yosis/README.md

 To generate the sitemap, either run `rails sitemap:refresh:no_ping` or use a setup that respects the `Procfile` (the sitemap will be generated in every worker via `bin/run.sh`).

+To update/copy user-provided favicons either run `rails yosis:copy_favicons` or use a setup that respects the `Procfile` (the favicons will be copied in every worker via `bin/run.sh`).

 ### Configuration